VIP21/hcc2/README.md

 ## HCC2 Repositories

+<A NAME="Repositories">
 In addition to this base hcc2 repository, these repositories contain development and release source code.

-<A NAME="Repositories">
-The hcc2 compiler is an LLVM and CLANG 5 compiler.
-It requires a number of repositories to build
+The hcc2 compiler is an LLVM and CLANG 6 compiler.
+It requires a number of repositories to build from source.

 ### hcc2-clang
 https:/github.com/ROCM-Developer-Tools/hcc2-clang